Suppressed Intrinsic Curvature Gravity: Theory with the Lagrange multiplier

 Consider the action

-where $R$ is the 4-dimensional Ricci scalar, ${}^{(3)} R$ is intrinsic 3-dimensional curvature scalar on space-like hypersurfaces, $\Lambda$ is a cosmological constant (CC), and $\lambda$ is a Lagrange multiplier, and we first consider the case when it is constant.
+where $R$ is the 4-dimensional Ricci scalar, ${}^{(3)} R$ is intrinsic 3-dimensional curvature scalar on space-like hypersurfaces, $\Lambda$ is a cosmological constant (CC), and $\lambda$ is a Lagrange multiplier, and consider here the case when it is constant.
 Varying the action by $\lambda$ one has an integral constraint: